 Set Your Wedding Budget and Stick to It

 Your wedding budget will be the driving factor for many of your wedding-related decisions, so this should be one of the first things you tackle.
 If any family members will be contributing, chat with them about what they’re comfortable spending.
 If you’re footing the bill yourself, it’s time to take a hard look at your finances.
 Be prepared for a reality check when it comes to actually budgeting for your wedding day as many couples don’t realize the full scope of costs involved.
 Once you’ve got that magic number, stick to it!

 Construct a List of Wedding Priorities

 Sit down with your partner and determine what the three most important aspects of your wedding will be.
-Is it the venue or specific wedding date?
+Is it the venue or a specific wedding date?
 Locking in a certain wedding photographer or live band?
 Prioritize those details and be willing to compromise on the rest.
 This will help you stay within your budget and help you focus your efforts on what really counts.

 Determine Your Wedding Style

 Find a few resources of bridal inspiration you like best—Pinterest, Instagram, magazines, trusty bridal sites (including Brides, of course!)—and start researching.
 Having a good sense of the type of wedding style you want helps immensely once you start meeting with potential vendors.
 Don’t overwhelm yourself with all the wedding inspiration that’s out there.
 Creating one or more Pinterest boards—or even a visual collage on a cork or poster board—will help you to figure out what sort of look and feel you really want and keep you aligned with your larger vision.

 Involve Your Significant Other

 Don't feel like you're in this wedding planning process alone.
 Consult with your partner along the way; their opinion is bound to be invaluable and—even if they're only involved in some aspects—it makes wedding planning that much more fun when you can make decisions together.
-Working towards a common goal not only further bonds you and your partner but also helps you grow as a couple with every issue you tackle as a team.
+Working toward a common goal not only further bonds you and your partner but also helps you grow as a couple with every issue you tackle as a team.